Erick-Programmer/Web-Development/Html, Css and JavaScript/Virtual-Keyboard/Readme.md

-This project is based in keyboard fisic, for a event handle by mouse.
+This project is based in keyboard fisic, for an event handle by mouse.